Japchae, ‘Potato Starch Noodles Stir-Fried with Vegetables’ a Korean Cuisine Journey at Drexel University

-- 2. Prepare sauce for the noodles in a small bowl, set aside.
+- Prepare sauce for the noodles in a small bowl, set aside

-- 3. Prepare sauce for meat in a medium sized glass bowl, stir throughout with the beef strips, cover, set aside to marinate for at least one hour or more.
+- Prepare sauce for meat in a medium sized glass bowl, stir throughout with the beef strips, cover, set aside to marinate for at least one hour or more

-- 6. Wipe out the vegetable skillet, add another 2 tablespoons oil and saute spinach on low heat until wilted and cooked, drain spinach, cool, squeeze out any liquid, chop, then toss with the other vegetables in the large casserole dish, stir in seasoned bean sprouts.
+- Wipe out the vegetable skillet, add another 2 tablespoons oil and sauté spinach on low heat until wilted and cooked, drain spinach, cool, squeeze out any liquid, chop, then toss with the other vegetables in the large casserole dish

-- 7. Again wipe out skillet adding another 2 tablespoons oil and if using fresh shiitakes cook on medium high heat for around 3-4 minutes until the nutty flavor emerges, remove from heat, cool, add to vegetables in casserole dish.
+- Again wipe out skillet adding another 2 tablespoons oil and if using fresh shiitakes cook on medium high heat for around 3-4 minutes until the nutty flavor emerges, remove from heat, cool, add to vegetables in casserole dish

-- 8. Pat dry soaked dried mushrooms, chop the black (ear mushrooms,) thinly slice the Asian dried mushrooms, including dried shiitakes if using instead of fresh, add another 2 tablespoons oil to the skillet and saute mushrooms on medium heat until cooked through, a few minutes or longer, cool, stir into the casserole dish.
+- Pat dry the soaked, dried mushrooms, chop the black (ear mushrooms,) thinly slice the Asian dried mushrooms, including dried shiitakes if using instead of fresh, add another 2 tablespoons oil to the skillet and saute mushrooms on medium heat until cooked through, a few minutes or longer, cool, stir into the casserole dish

-- 9. Prepare a large pasta pot of salted boiling water.
+- Prepare a large pot of salted boiling water.
 Meanwhile, wipe out the skillet, adding in a few tablespoons oil and fry the seasoned beef on medium heat, around five minutes until cooked through and beginning to slightly caramelize from the sugar.
-Remove beef from heat, let cool a bit then toss with the vegetables.
+Remove beef from heat, let meat cool then toss with the vegetables

-- 10. Drop Japchae noodles into the boiling water and cook for 8-10 minutes until tender to the bite, drain, rinse well with lots of cold water.
-Use kitchen scissors to cut the long noodles into bite sized pieces.
+- Drop Japchae noodles into the boiling water and cook for 8-10 minutes until tender to the bite, drain, rinse very well with lots of cold water.
+Transfer to a large sized bowl.
+Use kitchen scissors to cut the long noodles into bite sized pieces

-- 11. Wipe out the large skillet for the final time and on medium low heat pour in the Sauce for the Noodles, warm gently before adding in the cooked noodles and carefully stirring throughout, then tumble in all of the ingredients in the casserole dish constantly tossing and incorporating the ingredients for a couple of minutes until the Japchae ingredients are evenly well blended.
+- Wipe out the large skillet for the final time and on medium low heat pour in the Sauce for the Noodles, warm gently before adding into the cooked noodles, carefully stirring throughout,